mezo-org/musd/docs/README.md

 - Protocol Loan
   - feeRecipient is not set.
     - 100% of the amount pays down the loan.
-  - feeRecipient is set
+  - feeRecipient is set.
-    - Loan repayment <= outstanding loan
+    - Loan repayment <= outstanding loan.
       - 60% is used as a repayment of the Protocol loan.
       - 40% is sent to the feeRecipient.
-    - Loan repayment > outstanding loan
+    - Loan repayment > outstanding loan.
       - Protocol loan is repaid.
       - 40% is sent to the feeRecipient.
       - Excess loan repayment amount is deposited into the Stability Pool.
 - Protocol Loan has been repaid
-  - feeRecipient is not set
+  - feeRecipient is not set.
     - 100% of the amount is deposited into the Stability Pool.
-  - feeRecipient is set
+  - feeRecipient is set.
     - 60% is deposited into the Stability Pool.
     - 40% is sent to the feeRecipient.